 Non-commercial mushroom picking is allowed within the National Park, up to two quarts per person per day.
 Mushroom collecting tip: the hike between Narada Falls and Longmire is the best area for locating edible fungi.

-The Pumpkin Express: Ride the train to the Mineral Lake Pumpkin Patch.
-The "Great Pumpkin" will greet your young ones and host a hunt through the hay stacks for their very own pumpkin to take home.
-Don't forget your costume and camera!
-Enjoy the cool temperatures and beautiful colors found only this time of year in the foothills of Mt.
+Ride the train to the Mount Rainier Scenic Railroad Pumpkin Patch.
+The "Great Pumpkin" will greet your young ones and host a hunt for their own pumpkin.
+Don't forget your costume and camera.
+Enjoy the cool temperatures and beautiful colors only found this time of year in the foothills of Mt.
 Rainier.